parkerpayne/polar-pipeline/README.md

 ## Introduction

-The Polar Pipeline is a powerful Flask-based web application tailored for the seamless execution of genomic data analysis pipelines.
+The Polar Pipeline is a powerful Flask-based web application and pipeline tailored for the seamless execution of genomic data analysis pipelines.
 It is meticulously designed to provide efficient and user-friendly access to advanced genomic research tools.
 Some features like changing what VEP plugins are included are not part of this program, so changing these will require coding knowledge.
+It is designed for Ubuntu.

 ## Key Components